-As shown on Figure 3.13-3 (Sheets 1 and 2), in the northernmost part of the RSA within Los Angeles, the planned land uses are primarily industrial along N San Fernando Road and primarily residential between N San Fernando Road and I-53.
-In the area adjoining I-5 to the east, land uses are planned to be primarily residential, with some commercial along N Glenoaks Boulevard.
+As shown on Figure 3.13-3 (Sheets 1 and 2), in the northernmost part of the RSA within Los Angeles, the planned land uses are primarily industrial along N San Fernando Road and primarily residential between N San Fernando Road and I-5.5 In the area adjoining I-5 to the east, land uses are planned to be primarily residential, with some commercial along N Glenoaks Boulevard.
 The railroad corridor would remain, and industrial uses are planned west of N San Fernando Road.
 The existing transportation, communications, and utilities uses related to Hollywood Burbank Airport are planned for industrial uses.

 The City of Burbank is in the process of preparing the Golden State Specific Plan (City of Burbank, under development), which includes the Golden State District, a 640-acre area east of Hollywood Burbank Airport.
-In addition, the Avion Project (included in the proposed Golden State Specific Plan Area as a 60-acre opportunity site) is also under preparation on 60 acres of vacant land adjacent to the Hollywood Burbank Airport.
-The Avion Project expects to include industrial, office, and retail space, as well as a potential hotel.
-No additional housing is suggested.
+In addition, the Avion Burbank Project (included in the proposed Golden State Specific Plan Area as a 60-acre opportunity site) is under construction on 60 acres of land adjacent to the Hollywood Burbank Airport.
+Significant development has occurred on the site.
+Construction of a 1.25 million-square-foot campus known as Avion Burbank, including light industrial, office, retail, and hotel uses, is underway, with a projected completion in 2022.
 The overall density of the area would increase with the addition of the opportunity site, but housing density would remain the same because the opportunity site would not add more housing.